Welcome to USF

 *Important Note: I-9 form

 In compliance with the rules and regulations of the Immigration Reform and Control Act of 1986, USF only employs United States citizens or other individuals who have the legal right to work in the United States.
-On your first day of work, or within 3 business days, all employees must complete a Department of Homeland Security Form I-9, and provide proof of identity and eligibility to work in the United States.
+On your first day of work, or within 3 business days, all employees must complete a Department of Homeland Security Form I-9 and provide proof of identity and eligibility to work in the United States.
 If you have previously worked at the university (within the last three years), you do not need to submit a new I-9, unless the I-9 form you submitted is no longer valid.
-Please speak with a member of the HR team if you have any questions.

-After you have submitted your new hire documentation, you will receive instructions about how to obtain your “One Card.”
-The One Card is the official campus ID card at USF.
-Your USF One Card identifies you as a member of the USF community.
-It serves as a key-card that verifies eligibility and unlocks doors for access into buildings and rooms.
-Another benefit of the One Card is Don Dollars.
-This is an optional on-campus debit account.
+After you have submitted your new hire documentation, you will receive instructions about how to obtain your “One Card”, the official campus ID card at USF.
+Your USF One Card identifies you as a member of the USF community and serves as a key-card that verifies eligibility and unlocks doors for access into buildings and rooms.
+Another benefit of the One Card is Don Dollars, an optional on-campus debit account.
 The Don Dollars program enables you to conveniently make purchases throughout USF via your USF One Card.
+For more information, visit the One Card office at Lone Mountain Main 130, call (415) 422-7663 or email firstname.lastname@example.org.

 USF Connect and Email

-Human Resources conducts a range of orientation sessions to help you "get connected" to the community and important processes of USF.
+Human Resources conducts a range of orientation sessions to help you "get connected" to the community and become familiarized with important processes at USF.
 New staff receive information about which of these sessions they need to attend in their new hire offer letter (email) from Human Resources.
 New faculty should attend the the benefits orientation, as described below.
+The Provost's Office also conducts orientations specifically for new faculty starting at USF.

-The New Staff Employment Orientation introduces new staff to important university policies, programs, and websites.
+The Employment Orientation introduces new staff to important university policies, programs and websites.
 We also explain the forms and processes you need to complete within the first few days and weeks of your employment.

-Every two months, Human Resources hosts a University Welcome to introduce new staff to the university's vision, mission, and values; history; and extended community.
+Every quarter, Human Resources hosts a University Welcome to introduce new staff to the university's vision, mission and values; history; and extended community.
+All upcoming sessions will take place in Lone Mountain Main 100 from 9:00am - 11:30am:

 Faculty/staff lounge and happy hour

-Why not visit the faculty/staff lounge on lower campus for lunch, or meet colleagues for happy hour on Thursdays during the academic year?
-It’s a relaxing and social environment, especially for faculty and staff.
+Meet colleagues at the faculty/staff lounge on lower campus for a weekday lunch or happy hour on Thursdays during the academic year in a relaxing and social environment.
+For more information, please contact Josephine Chan.

-Contact the Office of Admissions at (415) 422-2729 if you would like to book a tour of our main and Lone mountain campuses.
+Contact the Office of Admissions at (415) 422-2729 if you would like to schedule a tour of the main (lower) and Lone Mountain (upper) campuses.

-If you plan on driving to campus, you must purchase a parking permit through the Office of Public Safety.
-Public Safety is located at UC 5th floor.
-Phone: (415) 422-4222
+If you plan on driving to campus, you must purchase a parking permit through the Public Safety, located at University Center, 5th floor and available via phone at (415) 422-4222.

 Commuting with Clipper Direct

-Visit the Office of Public Safety website for information about what to do in an emergency, or to report suspicious persons.
+Visit Public Safety for information about what to do in an emergency or to report suspicious persons.

-Facilities Management provides a range of services including building and grounds maintenance.
+Visit Facilities Management, who provides a range of services, including building and grounds maintenance.

 Employee Assistance Program (EAP)

-The Employee Assistance Program (EAP), offered by CONCERN, provides confidential and professional assistance to eligible faculty and staff, dependents, and/or others living in the household.
+The Employee Assistance Program (EAP), offered by CONCERN, provides confidential and professional assistance to eligible faculty and staff, dependents and/or others living in the household.
 Confidential services are available for a wide range of personal matters.
-See the USF HR benefits website for more information.
+Visit the Benefits website for more information.

 Other useful information and services